Robert Mugabe: University education and teaching career: 1945–1960

 During the following years, Mugabe taught at various schools around Southern Rhodesia, among them the Dadaya Mission school in Shabani.
 There is no evidence that Mugabe was involved in political activity at the time, and he did not participate in the country's 1948 general strike.
 In 1949 he won a scholarship to study at the University of Fort Hare in South Africa's Eastern Cape.
 There he joined the African National Congress youth league (ANCYL) and attended African nationalist meetings, where he met a number of Jewish South African communists who introduced him to Marxist ideas.
 He later related that despite this exposure to Marxism, his biggest influence at the time were the actions of Mahatma Gandhi during the Indian independence movement.
 In 1952, he left the university with a Bachelor of Arts degree in history and English literature.
 In later years he described his time at Fort Hare as the "turning point" in his life.

 Mugabe was inspired by the example set by Ghana's Kwame Nkrumah.

 Mugabe returned to Southern Rhodesia in 1952, by which time—he later related— he was "completely hostile to the [colonialist] system".
-Here, his first job was as a teacher at the Driefontein Roman Catholic Mission School near Umvuma.
+Here, his first job was as a teacher at the Driefontein Catholic Mission School near Umvuma.
 In 1953 he relocated to the Highfield Government School in Salisbury's Harari township and in 1954 to the Mambo Township Government School in Gwelo.
 Meanwhile, he gained a Bachelor of Education degree by correspondence from the University of South Africa, and ordered a number of Marxist tracts—among them Karl Marx's Capital and Friedrich Engels' The Condition of the Working Class in England—from a London mail-order company.
 Despite his growing interest in politics, he was not active in any political movement.
 He joined a number of inter-racial groups, such as the Capricorn Africa Society, through which he mixed with both black and white Rhodesians.
 Guy Clutton-Brock, who knew Mugabe through this group, later noted that he was "an extraordinary young man" who could be "a bit of a cold fish at times" but "could talk about Elvis Presley or Bing Crosby as easily as politics".